 Do recessed signs meet the same NYC rules as surface-mount?

-Yes—legend size/color, UL 924 runtime, and visibility still apply.
+Yes—legend size/color, UL 924 runtime, visibility, and chevron accuracy still apply.
 Recessed units simply change the form factor.

 Can I recess EXIT + emergency heads together?